 NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) as the name implies is a multi-vendor python library to interact with different vendor equipment and it provides a consistent method to interact with all these devices irrespective of the vendor equipment which is managed.

-We have seen in all the previous chapters how to interact with different network devices using ansible, however for each vendor OS we use a different ansible module which support this OS and also we saw that the data returned from each vendor OS is completely different.
-Although that writing playbook for multi-vendor devices is still possible however this requires multiple different modules and we need to account for the different data structures returned by these devices.
+We have seen in all the previous chapters how to interact with different network devices using ansible, however for each vendor OS we use a different ansible module which support this OS.
+Further, we also we saw that the data returned from each vendor OS is completely different.
+Although that writing playbook for multi-vendor devices is still possible however this requires using multiple different modules and we need to work with the different data structures returned by these devices.
 This is the main point that NAPALM tries to address.
 NAPALM tries to provide a similar ansible module to interact with multiple vendor OS and the data returned by NAPALM from these different vendor OS is normalized and is consistent.

 NAPALM interacts with each device according to the most common API supported by this node and the API which is widely adopted by the community.
 The below diagram outlines how NAPALM interacts with the most common Network devices and the libraries used in NAPALM to interact with these APIs on the devices

-Since NAPALM tries to provide a similar and consistent method to interact with network equipment, it supports a specific vendor devices and also it supports only the major and most common tasks that is carried on these devices like device configuration, retrieving Operational state for interfaces , BGP and LLDP and many other.
+Since NAPALM tries to provide a similar and consistent method to interact with network equipment, it supports a specific vendor devices.
+NAPALM also supports only the major and most common tasks that is carried on these devices like device configuration, retrieving Operational state for interfaces , BGP and LLDP and many other.
 For more information regarding the supported devices as well as the supported methods when interacting with these devices please check the below link:

 https://napalm.readthedocs.io/en/latest/support/index.html In this chapter, we will outline how to automate a multi-vendor Network using NAPALM and ansible.
 We will outline how to manage the configuration on these different vendor OS as well as how to retrieve operational state from these devices.
 We will base our illustration based on the below sample network diagram of a basic SP network.